hyperledger-cacti/cacti/rfcs/formats/views/views-corda.md

    request on to all other participants and collates the responses before sending back to the relay driver.

-We propose that approach 1b or 1c is supported by the interoperation protocol in the initial implementation.
+We propose that approach 1a is supported by the interoperation protocol in the initial implementation.

 ### Locating the view.